-There are many reasons to look at Lido as an ideal crypto staking platform.
-Operating since its launch in December 2020, the platform is already a leader in the liquid staking sub-sector.
+There are several good reasons to look at Lido as the ideal crypto staking platform.
+Operating since its launch in December 2020, the platform is a leader in the liquid staking sub-sector.

 Lido is a non-custodial crypto staking platform that offers an easy route into crypto staking.
 Among its many benefits is allowing users to start earning from crypto staking without much experience or any infrastructure.
 You can stake any amount of several different cryptos on Lido.

-In this article, we take a deep dive into Lido and all it has to offer.
+In this article, we take a deep dive into Lido and what it has to offer.

 We also share a few easy steps to help you stake on the liquid staking platform.

 - Lido is a liquid staking platform running on Ethereum, Solana, Polygon, Polkadot, and Kusama blockchains

 - Lido allows users to earn from crypto staking without the need for staking infrastructure